fghaas/fghaas.github.io/content/articles/blog/no-you-wont-get-a-powerpoint.md

   plugin](https://denehyg.github.io/reveal.js-menu/) with a theme switcher.
-This enables people who cannot look at bright screens for a long time (migraine patients come to mind) to switch to the dark, white-on-black theme, which tends to make their talk experience more pleasant.
+This enables people who cannot look at bright screens for a long time (migraine patients come to mind) to switch to the dark, white-on-black theme as they follow along on their own device, which tends to make their talk experience more pleasant.
 To see what this looks like, open [this deck](https://fghaas.github.io/writing-professionally), then click the ☰ icon or hit the `m` key, and go to _Themes → Black_.
   On a related note, please don't prescribe a slide template or colour